jmpessoa/lazandroidmodulewizard/readme.txt

 	1.2.  right click your recent created project -> Run as -> Android Application

 IV.
-SPECIAL GUIDE FOR ANDROID BRIDGES COMPONENTS USE   - NEW
+SPECIAL GUIDE FOR ANDROID BRIDGES COMPONENTS USE   - NEW!
+Simon Controls remake and plus!

 	1. From Eclipse IDE: